 The pygmy rabbit is one of only two North American rabbits known to dig its own burrows.
-Burrows are used for thermoregulation and safety from predators.
-Specialized natal burrows are excavated separate from residential burrows.
+Burrows are used for shelter, thermoregulation (to regulate body temperature), and safety from predators.
+Burrow systems are generally found on mounds or gentle slopes.

 Big sagebrush is the primary food source, comprising 90 percent of the winter diet, but grasses and forbs are also eaten in spring and summer.
 Activity occurs throughout the year, and pygmy rabbits may be active any time of day or night (although most activity occurs during the twilight hours).

-Breeding extends from February to July, and females have two to four litters per year with up to six kits per litter.
+Breeding extends from Feb. to July.
+Specialized natal burrows, where females give birth to young, are excavated separate from residential burrows.
+Females have two to four litters per year with up to six kits per litter.

 Predators include weasels, coyotes, American badgers, hawks, owls, and other carnivorous mammals and birds.

 Pygmy rabbits inhabit sagebrush-dominated areas of the Great Basin in portions of Oregon, California, Nevada, Utah, Idaho, Montana, and Wyoming.
 The Washington population has been isolated from the remainder of the species' range for at least 10,000 years, and possibly as long as 40,000 to 115,000 years.

 The Columbia Basin pygmy rabbit population is geographically and genetically discrete from the remainder of the taxon and this population is significant due to the unique ecological setting (i.e., geologic, climate, soil, and vegetation community) in which it occurs.